zl2860/MICS_dataset_combination/sample.md

 This document is for simply checking MICS datasets.

-We firstly download 3 regions’ datasets for a simple demo.
-The regions
-are:
+The regions we use here are:

   - DRCongo